richelbilderbeek/paper_k3_ratings/docs/paper.md

 as this is the more informed rating.

 For [https://github.com/richelbilderbeek/k3reviews](https://github.com/richelbilderbeek/k3reviews),
-a webcrawler was used to read though all songs.
+a webcrawler, `[name of webcrawler]`, was used to read though all songs.
 For this website, each song is rated by zero, one or more people.
 If a post has at least 1 rating, the webcrawler collects (1) the song's title, (2) the song's rating,